pettinato/kaggle_titanic/README.md

     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
+    ├── scripts            <- Scripts to run to generate features, models, etc │
-    ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+    ├── src                <- Source code for use in this project as a Python module │   │
+    │   ├── features       <- libraries to turn raw data into features for modeling │   │
+    │   ├── models         <- libraries to train models and then use trained models to make │   │   │                 predictions
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
+<p><small>Project partially based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>